KittyCAD/modeling-app/docs/kcl.md

 * `data`: `AngledLineToData` - Data to draw an angled line to a point.
 ```
 {
+	// The angle of the line.
 	"angle": number,
+	// The tag.
 	"tag": string,
+	// The point to draw to.
 	"to": number,
 } |
 [number]